Specialist Mortgage Products

 Additionally, we're able to lend to UK nationals working abroad, along with UK nationals and foreign nationals working in the UK but paid in a foreign currency, on an interest-only Owner Occupier mortgage.
 This is subject to certain conditions.
 Please refer to page 7 of our lending criteria for more information.
 For acceptable products and countries of residence, please click here or alternatively, please contact us on 01372 744155 or email our dedicated mortgage desk.

 Loans are available on an owner-occupier basis subject to certain conditions.
 Applications will be assessed on an individual basis.
-We now accept Long Service Advance of Pay (LSAP) as a source of funds for a deposit.
+We now accept Forces Help to Buy (FHTB) as a source of funds for a deposit.
+For more information on FHTB, please visit the Forces Law website.
 Flexibility to change occupancy status and subsequent product terms will be considered on request.
 This may be subject to standard fees and Early Repayment Charges.